KILIMANJARO HIKE + YOGA 2018

 AUGUST 1 // JAMBO, Karibu

-Arrive at Kilimanjaro airport (JRO) in Moshi by noon.
-We’ll be there to give you a warm Tanzanian welcome and bring you to our lodge, the Stella Marris, which is a guesthouse that is also home to a nonprofit primary school for local children.
-In the afternoon, we'll do a gear check to make sure everyone is fully equipped and ready to go!
-At night, we’ll all get together for our WHOA welcome dinner to meet the amazing guides and get briefed on the adventure that lies ahead of us!
+Arrive at Kilimanjaro airport (JRO) in Moshi by noon at the latest.
+We’ll be there to give you a warm Tanzanian welcome and bring you to our lodge.
+In the afternoon, we'll do a gear check to make sure everyone is fully equipped and ready to go.
+At night, we’ll all get together for a WHOA welcome dinner to meet the amazing guides and get briefed on the adventure that lies ahead of us!

 AUGUST 2 // TWENDE (AKA LET’S GO)